tauri-apps/plugins-workspace/.changes/log-caller-location-throw.md

 "log-js": patch
 ---

-Make log functions omit caller info when failed parsing it instead of throwing
+Make log functions omit caller location when failed parsing it instead of throwing